mProjectsCode/obsidian-lemons-search-plugin/README.md

 -   `uparrow` Move selection up by one
 -   `downarrow` Move selection down by one
 -   `enter` Open selection
+-   `tab` Copy the current selection into the search bar

 ## Mouse Navigation